dfellis/spaces/README.md

 	var UserModel = space.get('models.UserModel');
 })();

-// Since we set the space to EM.Gallery, we can use it outside the module EM.Gallery.set('collections');
+// EM.Gallery is also a reference to the space, so we can use it outside the module EM.Gallery.set('collections');
 </code></pre>